nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-14-bounty_hunter.md

 ### [ Obtain Root.txt ]

+Alright, now let's find a way to escalate our privileges.

-Let's do some basic privesc enumeration.
-First, we can check the **sudo privileges** on **lin's** account:
+First, we can check the **sudo privileges** on lin's account with `sudo -l`:

 ![screenshot10](../assets/images/bounty_hunter/screenshot10.png)

 Interesting!
-We can run `/bin/tar` as root. [tar](https://man7.org/linux/man-pages/man1/tar.1.html) is an archiving program which can compress multiple files into a single one.
+Looks like we can run `/bin/tar` as root.

+[tar](https://man7.org/linux/man-pages/man1/tar.1.html) is an archiving program which can compress multiple files into a single one.

-We can then look at [GTFOBins](https://gtfobins.github.io/gtfobins/tar/) to find out if there are any ways we can exploit this file:
+I then went on [GTFOBins](https://gtfobins.github.io/gtfobins/tar/) to check if there were any ways we could exploit this program:

 ![screenshot12](../assets/images/bounty_hunter/screenshot12.png)

 ---

-**EXTRA NOTE:**

 Instead of just copying the exploit from GTFOBins, I wanted to understand how it works.
 The command used in the exploit is as follows: